zilonglin/zilonglin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a final-year PhD student at the [Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington](https://luddy.indiana.edu/).
 My research is co-advised by Prof. [Xiaojing Liao](https://www.xiaojingliao.com/) and Prof. [XiaoFeng Wang](https://wangxiaofeng7.github.io/).
-I received my B.A. from [Xidian University](https://en.xidian.edu.cn/) and my M.S. from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).

 My research mainly focuses on data-driven security, especially cybercrime measurement and machine learning security.
-Presently, my exploration is centered on the security around the supply chain of Large Language Models.
+Presently, my exploration is centered on the security around Large Language Models.

 Besides academic research, I'm also interested in violin and swimming.
 I am currently honing my skills in violin performance at the [Jacobs School of Music, Indiana University Bloomington](https://music.indiana.edu/).